tsunami416604/azure-docs.hu-hu/articles/data-factory/tutorial-incremental-copy-powershell.md

     Select * from watermarktable
     ```

-    Itt látható a kimenet mintája:
+    Itt látható a minta kimenete:

     TableName | WatermarkValue
     --------- | --------------